JamieMenard/pymesh_microwebsrv2_chat/README.md

 # pymesh_microwebsrv2_chat

-Ah, further update, multicast the way I have it written is just broken.
-It somehow locks up all nodes.
-Said I was a hack.
-Rewriting things to go back to sending individual messages to a preset list of nodes.
-Slower, and means hard coded nodes, but was more stable.

-UNSTABLE IF ALL NODES ARE NOT DIRECT NEIGHBORS OF LEADER Not exactly sure what's happening, but sending multicast messages Over more then one hop borks things.

 A hacky smash up of Pycom Pymesh from the frozen libaries and MicroWebSrv2 to create a local chat service on Lora.
 I couldn't find a current example of how this worked (and I'm a slacker python coder that needs examples) so after getting it running, figured it should be posted.